Lucky Charms Bars

 Frequently Asked Questions

 Yes they are!
 I made these for friends who are gluten-free and was delighted to realize that the cereal was labeled as certified gluten-free!
-So because we’re only adding butter and marshmallows these lucky charms bars are naturally gluten-free!
+So because we’re only adding butter and marshmallows these Lucky Charms bars are naturally gluten-free!

 According to several vegan websites, no, Lucky Charms are not vegan, since they contain marshmallows and there is gelatin in the marshmallows derived from animal products.